David Bailiff

 David Edward Bailiff (born May 26, 1958) is an American football coach and former player.
-He was most recently the head coach at Texas A&M University–Commerce from 2019-2022; prior to that he was the head coach at Rice University in Houston, Texas from 2007 to 2017.
-During his tenure as head coach, the Rice Owls played in four bowl games, winning 3 of them, and won the 2013 Conference USA football championship.
+He was most recently the head coach at Texas A&M University–Commerce from 2019 to 2022; prior to that he was the head coach at Rice University in Houston, Texas from 2007 to 2017.
+During his tenure as head coach, the Rice Owls played in four bowl games, winning three of them, and won the 2013 Conference USA football championship, the first outright conference title for Rice in 56 years.
 He also coached at his alma mater, Texas State University, where he led the Bobcats to the NCAA Division I-AA National Semifinals in 2005.

 Playing career

 Bailiff played for three years as an offensive lineman and tight end for coach Jim Wacker at Southwest Texas State University in San Marcos, Texas.
 As a senior in 1980, he was team captain.

 Coaching career

 Early coaching career

 After graduating in 1981, Bailiff's first coaching job was in the high school ranks in New Braunfels, Texas.
 After three years coaching the defensive line at New Braunfels High School, he left coaching and entered the private sector for four years.
 He returned to coaching in 1988 as a graduate assistant at Southwest Texas and was promoted the next year to a full-time position that he held until he was hired to coach the defensive line at the University of New Mexico by Lobos' head coach Dennis Franchione.
 In 1997, Bailiff returned to Southwest Texas as the defensive coordinator.
 In 2001, he was hired to serve in the same role at TCU by coach Gary Patterson.
 Following the 2002 season, in which the Horned Frogs' defense, led by All-American linebacker LaMarcus McDonald, ranked 2nd in the nation, Bailiff was named the nation's Top Assistant Coach by the All American Football Foundation.